 -

-The material on the back of the crystalline silicon photovoltaic panel
+Drilling holes on the side of the photovoltaic bracket

 [PDF Version]